DeNepo/databases/week-2/sql-exercises.md

-# Week 2
+# Round 2

 In these exercises we focus solely on writing SQL.
 You can use the [the online SQLite viewer](https://inloop.github.io/sqlite-viewer/) again or use one of the tools suggested in the previous class.
 ## Joins
 <details><summary>1.
 Show all albums' title and artist name</summary>